qualtumwallet/qualtum_solana_core_js/whitepaper.md

 ## 6. Advantages Over Traditional Wallets
 *   ✅ **Post-Quantum Secure:** Built to withstand future computational threats.
 *   ✅ **No Signature Vulnerabilities:** Removes the risk of signature-related nonce reuse or leakage.
-*   ✅ **Minimalist Assumptions:** Only relies on the security of the underlying hash function.
+*   ✅ **Cryptographic Bedrock:** Security anchored entirely in the battle-tested resistance of the underlying hash function — nothing more, nothing less.

 ---